State Custody related deaths

 HM YOI Glen Parva Leicestershire Partnership Trust

-Concerns summary Ineffective suicide prevention measures were evident, with a prisoner not placed on ACCT despite clear risk and a culture of avoiding such measures.
+Concerns summary (AI summary) Ineffective suicide prevention measures were evident, with a prisoner not placed on ACCT despite clear risk and a culture of avoiding such measures.
 Healthcare information systems were insufficient, leading to missed opportunities for vital medication and treatment.

 Kingsley Burrell